-- activities / structure, etc. of the bank.
-Further, the Board or a committee of the Board to which it has delegated power shall determine the periodicity of the risk assessment exercise, in alignment with the outcome of the risk assessment exercise.
-However, the bank shall review it at least annually. - (3) The bank shall present the outcome of the exercise to the Board or any committee of the Board to which power in this regard has been delegated, and the outcome shall also be made available to competent authorities and self-regulating bodies.
-12. The bank shall apply a Risk Based Approach (RBA) for mitigation and management of the risks (identified on its own or through national risk assessment) and shall have Board-approved policies, controls and procedures in this regard.
+10. The bank shall apply a Risk Based Approach (RBA) for mitigation and management of the risks (identified on its own or through national risk assessment) and shall have Board-approved policies, controls and procedures in this regard.
 The bank shall implement a CDD programme, having regard to the ML / TF risks identified and the size of business.
 Further, the bank shall monitor the implementation of the controls and enhance them if necessary.
-13. Compliance of KYC policy: The bank shall ensure compliance with KYC Policy through: - (1) specifying as to who constitute 'Senior Management' for the purpose of KYC compliance. - (2) allocation of responsibility for effective implementation of policies and procedures. - (3) independent evaluation of the compliance functions of the bank's policies and procedures, including legal and regulatory requirements. - (4) concurrent / internal audit system to verify compliance with KYC / AML policies and procedures. - (5) submission of quarterly audit notes and compliance to the Audit Committee.
-14. The bank shall ensure that it does not outsource the decision-making functions of determining compliance with KYC norms. - B. Other General Guidelines: 15.
-Designated Director: - (1) A 'Designated Director' is a Board-nominated person whom the bank designates to ensure overall compliance with the obligations imposed under Chapter IV of the PML Act and the Rules.
+11. Compliance of KYC policy: The bank shall ensure compliance with KYC Policy through: - (1) specifying as to who constitute 'Senior Management' for the purpose of KYC compliance. - (2) allocation of responsibility for effective implementation of policies and procedures. - (3) independent evaluation of the compliance functions of the bank's policies and procedures, including legal and regulatory requirements. - (4) concurrent / internal audit system to verify compliance with KYC / AML policies and procedures. - (5) submission of quarterly audit notes and compliance to the Audit Committee.
+12. The bank shall ensure that it does not outsource the decision-making functions of determining compliance with KYC norms.

-- (2) The bank shall communicate the name, designation, address, and contact details of the Designated Director to the FIU-IND and RBI. - (3) The bank shall not nominate the Principal Officer as the 'Designated Director'.
+B. Other General Guidelines:

-16. Principal Officer:
+13. Designated Director: - (1) A 'Designated Director' is a Board-nominated person whom the bank designates to ensure overall compliance with the obligations imposed under Chapter IV of the PML Act and the Rules. - (2) The bank shall communicate the name, designation, address, and contact details of the Designated Director to the FIU-IND and RBI. - (3) The bank shall not nominate the Principal Officer as the 'Designated Director'.
+14. Principal Officer: